lgontijojr/Personal-Website/README.md

 # Personal Website

 ### 🧰 Building The Website
 I've been wanting to build a personal website for years now!
 I finally decided to put sometime and effort and get it done.

-And it's here.
-I hope you like it.
+**And here it is: https://lgontijojr.com/** I hope you like it. ✊

 #### Stack
 - CSS